NASA-Planetary-Science/sbpy/docs/sbpy/data.rst

 objects (`~sbpy.data.DataClass.from_table`), or from data files (`~sbpy.data.DataClass.from_file`).

-Depending on how your input data are organized, you can use different options in different cases:
+Depending on how your input data are organized, you cean use different options in different cases:

 1. Assume that you want to build a `~sbpy.data.Orbit` object to